Elwood02014/Elwood02014/README.md

 ### :man_technologist: For me:

-I am a beginner Middle developer
+I am a junior developer

 ---